How to become a psychoanalyst

 You can also join the National Association for the Advancement of Psychoanalysis, or the Confederation of Independent Psychoanalytic Societies.

 Many states and cities also have their own local societies and institutes where you can engage with colleagues in your immediate area.
-These are especially good for students and early-career clinicians to meet people in their area.
+These are especially good for students and early-career clinicians to meet people in their region (I am on the board of my local psychoanalytic society).
+Many of them are small and convivial, so you will likely find many opportunities to both learn and lead.

 You can find many of these societies through the APsA website, but I've found that internet searches turn up others which are not listed.
 [At some point, I'll probably put together an up to date Google Earth map of the location of all the societies and institutes, with some labeled attributes.]

-Finally, you can find professional organizations for the application of psychoanalytic principles within a particular sub-field, such as the American Association of Psychoanalysis in Clinical Social Work or the Center for Christianity and Psychoanalysis.
+Finally, you can find professional organizations for the application of psychoanalytic principles within a particular sub-field, such as the American Association of Psychoanalysis in Clinical Social Work or the Center for Christianity and Psychoanalysis, to name two of such groups.

 How can I train as a psychoanalyst if I am already a psychologist, psychiatrist, or mental health professional?